THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: ThinkSafe

 \subsection{Sampling details}

 All prompts used in \textsc{ThinkSafe} are from the \href{https://huggingface.co/datasets/UWNSL/SafeChain}{SafeChain} dataset and processed by each model using our \textsc{ThinkSafe} framework.
 For Qwen3 model family, we sample one response for each prompt with top-p 0.95, top-k 20, temperature 0.6, and maximum token limit 16,384.
 For DeepSeek-R1-Distill family, we use the same hyperparameter except that top-k is set to 0.
-Responses that are classified as unsafe by the Llama-Guard-3, denoted as $\phi$, are excluded from the analysis. ~\Cref{tab:refusal_rate} shows the ratio of filtered samples per model, which indicates that most Qwen3 models retain over 99\% of both benign and harmful samples, while the R1-Distill-1.5B model exhibits substantially higher filtering rates.
-In general, larger models tend to preserve a greater portion of the original data, suggesting more stable and consistent response distributions after filtering.
+Responses that are classified as unsafe by the Llama-Guard-3, denoted as $\varphi$, are excluded from the analysis. \Cref{tab:refusal_rate} shows the ratio of filtered samples per model.
+Larger Qwen3 models (4B and 8B) retain over 99\% of both benign and harmful samples, while the smaller Qwen3-0.6B and Qwen3-1.7B filter out 4.84\% and 3.29\% of harmful samples, respectively.
+The R1-Distill-1.5B model exhibits substantially higher filtering rates.
+Overall, larger models tend to preserve a greater portion of the original data, suggesting more stable and consistent response distributions after filtering.